kaberi-ftm/numerical-methods-console-app/README.md

 First derivative at X = 3.000000 is: 28.000000
 Second derivative at X = 3.000000 is: 18.000000
 ```

 ## Solution of Integration

 ### Simpson’s 1/3 Rule Method
 #### Simpson 1/3 Theory

+### 1. Introduction
+Numerical integration methods are used to approximate definite integrals.
+Simpson’s 1/3 Rule is one of the most widely used techniques due to its accuracy and simplicity.
+It approximates the integrand using a second-degree polynomial.

+### 2. Mathematical Theory
+The interval [a, b] is divided into an even number of subintervals.
+The function is approximated by parabolas passing through three consecutive points.
+The formula is:
+∫f(x)dx ≈ (h/3)[y0 + yn + 4(y1 + y3 + ...) + 2(y2 + y4 + ...)]

+### 3. Working Principle
+By fitting parabolas instead of straight lines, Simpson’s 1/3 Rule achieves better accuracy.
+The method performs well for smooth functions.

+### 4. Algorithm
+1. Divide the interval into an even number of subintervals.
+2. Evaluate function values.
+3. Apply Simpson’s 1/3 formula.

+### 5. Discussion and Comparison
+Simpson’s 1/3 Rule is more accurate than basic trapezoidal methods.
+When the number of subintervals is not even, Simpson’s 3/8 Rule is used instead.

 #### Simpson 1/3 Code
 ```
 #include <bits/stdc++.h>